cagov/design-system/docs/pages/why-web-components.md

 ### Lots of other ways to communicate data between components

 Web components provide lifecycle callbacks that respond to attribute changes.
 You can pass information in through attributes as strings.
-If you want to pass in a complex object, you can assign it to the custom element in the DOM via: ``` document.querySelector("my-element").bigOjbect = myJSON; ```
+If you want to pass in a complex object, you can assign it to the custom element in the DOM via: ``` document.querySelector("my-element").bigObject = myJSON; ```

 You can refer to this inside the component via:  ``` this.bigObject ```